 Fleet Identity

 Turkey’s navy reflects its strategic position between Europe, Asia, and the Middle East.
-The fleet combines frigates, submarines, amphibious capability, and growing domestic naval production.
+The fleet combines frigates, submarines, amphibious capability, patrol vessels, and growing domestic naval production.

 Interesting Detail